jhthompson/bg-hoard/nx-notes.md

 ## Libraries

-- recommended distinctions (ie. can prefix libraries with the proper distinction)
+### Recommended Distinctions / Naming
-- each distinction can only depend on same level or below
+- each category can only depend on one from the same level or below

+1. feature
+    - ex. `feat-home`
+    - can depend on other feature, ui, data, util libs

+2. ui
+    - ex. `ui-input-forms`
+    - buttons, text field, layouts, reusable, no network calls / interaction
+    - can depend on ui, data, util libs

+3. data
+    - ex. `data-access-authentication`
+    - can depend on data, util libs

+4. util
+    - ex. `util-validation-fns`
+    - pure functions, types, can only depend on other util libs

 - directory structure
   - folder for each application in libs/ folder (ie. libs/store/...)